ddeflores/cisc489-final-project/README.md

 bun dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+5. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 ## Built with:
+- TypeScript
 - next@15.3.2
 - Google Colab, for ease of Python version management
+- Deployed on Vercel